adamcandy/QGIS-Meshing/README.md

 ### Development manual install

-Clone the Git repository and use the following:
+Clone the GitHub repository and use the following:

     make install